The round-up: follow your nose to the best hot cross buns in Brisbane

 Couverture & Co: In addition to gourmet chocolate bunnies and Easter wreaths fashioned out of Easter eggs, Red Hill-based artisan chocolatier Couverture & Co will once again be selling its hugely popular range of choc-cross buns.
 These moreish treats are a perfect choice if you want to spoil yourself rotten but without the carbs.

-Dello Mano: Another chocolaty twist on the hot cross buns comes from the kitchens of Dello Mano, which will be bringing back its hot cross brownie!
+Dello Mano: Another chocolaty twist on the hot cross buns comes from the kitchens of Dello Mano, which has brought back its hot cross brownie!
 Picture this – a chewy fudge treat topped with a helping of melted dark chocolate.
 If that doesn’t get you in the mood for Easter then perhaps Easter just isn’t your holiday.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 1800 places to eat, drink, shop and play.